Holly Cunningham: 2012 return and recasting

 In December 2011, Hollyoaks producer Emma Smithwick told Daniel Kilkelly of Digital Spy in an interview, "We've talked about Holly, but again, there have been a lot of new characters coming in and we'd quite like to keep the cast a bit more stable...
 Once we deliver a fuller character for Cindy, then the question of Holly would come into play".
 This indicated that there were no current plans to re-introduce Holly into the series.

-In October 2012 it was announced that Holly would return on 14 November now played by Wallis Day.
+In October 2012, it was announced that Holly would return on 14 November of that year, now played by Wallis Day.
 Kilkelly announced that the character would cause "mischief" upon her return, stating that she initially "seems to be a well-mannered and sophisticated 14-year-old at first glance.
 However, her true bratty nature is soon revealed and it seems that she could be a mini-Cindy".
 Cindy is unaware of Holly's resentment of her due to her unstable upbringing.
 Speaking of her casting, Day said: "I am thrilled to have been cast as Holly Cunningham, as I've been a fan of Hollyoaks for many years [...]
 Holly is a really exciting character with plenty of surprises up her sleeve, so you'd better watch to see what happens".

-Stephanie Waring who plays Holly's mother Cindy praised Day saying she is "excited to work with her" and thinks she is going to "be a little bit of a mini-Cindy, but maybe even worse!"
+Stephanie Waring, who plays Holly's mother Cindy praised Day, saying she is "excited to work with her" and thinks she is going to "be a little bit of a mini-Cindy, but maybe even worse!"
 Waring expressed shock at some of the lines the character says and added that she would find it "interesting to see how the audience reacts to that, but I certainly like her".
 Waring also noted that "Wallis is actually older than Holly, so I'm not happy about having an 18-year-old daughter, because I don't look old enough!
 But obviously Holly is 14, so she's a lot younger than Wallis.
 I was 18 when I was playing Cindy as 15, so it's the same sort of scenario.
 Wallis reminds me of me, but she's a lot more beautiful than I was!"